 5. Create Fall Decorations

-My seven-year-old daughter loves making fall decorations.
-Set out some colored paper, and a variety of art supplies, and see what your kids can create.
+My eight-year-old daughter loves making fall decorations.
+Set out some construction paper, and a variety of art supplies, and see what your kids can create.
 Here are some ideas:

 - Hand print turkeys